romanf-dev/cpp-data/README.md

     };

 foo is a folder containing two nodes, first is a number and second is a string.
-Now add some hierarchy and blob:
+Now add some hierarchy and a blob:

     constexpr unsigned int bin_data[] = {1,2,3,4,5};